GOLDFARB ENTRY & JURY PROCESS GOES ONLINE!

 All current students of the University of Hartford are eligible to enter up to two pieces into the exhibition.
 Part-time and graduate students may enter work for the exhibition, but only full-time, undergraduate students are eligible to win the two purchase prizes.

-To enter work, please visit CallForEntry.org (CaFE) to submit your entries to the 2014 Goldfarb Exhibition.
-Follow CaFE’s steps for applying to calls, which can be found here.
-Please note the CaFE requirements for file uploads (file types/sizes/etc.) which can be found here.
+To enter work, please visit ArtCall.org (link to follow) to submit your entries to the 2015 Goldfarb Exhibition.
 The following are some general guidelines for entering work:

-You may submit up to two images per work on CaFE.
+You may submit up to three images per entry.
 If you would like to show multiple views of your sculptural work, please title your images similarly.
 For instance: “David” and “David (side view)”.

 - File formats: 3GP, WMV, AVI, MOV, ASF, MPG, MP4, M2T, MKV, M2TS